maxhettergithub/Py-Development/README.md

 This project was created with the sole objective of documenting my side projects that I am creating whilst trying to learn Python.
-If you're a job recruiter...
-Hello!
-Thank you for your consideration :)